humiaozuzu/dot-vimrc/README.md

 All plugins are listed in file `bundles.vim` with detailed comments, just add plugins as you like.

+1. `:BundleClean` to clean up unused plugins
+2. `:BundleInstall` to install newly added plugins
+3. `:BundleInstall!` to upgrade all plugins

 Other configurations are also well organized in vimrc.

 ## Known issues